Mercanuis/ImmutableQueueJavaScala/README.md

 that attempts to optimize de-queueing from the queue by keeping a reverse stack that has the correct reverse order of the queue for faster de-queueing

-There is a Scala folder containing an attempt to work with the same solution and logic, unfortunately, the lack of generics is a rough issue in line 69 of ImmutableQueue.scala and Test.scala that I ran out of time to address.
+There is a Scala folder containing an attempt to work with the same solution and logic, unfortunately, the lack of experimce with Scala variants compared to Java generics is a rough issue in line 69 of ImmutableQueue.scala and Test.scala that I ran out of time to address.
 Still I felt it was good to show the attempt in a contrast